 - Finally, the practical issue of dragging parts of the trailer on things — like a curb or bump.
 True of the front and the back.

-Summary and Corrections for Trailer Pitch
+Corrections for Trailer Pitch

 Though it’s a good idea to understand it, honestly, this is not that big of a deal unless the pitch is extreme.
 However, if you travel at higher speeds or if the load is not well balanced, the negative effects are greater.
 And, it’s all a matter of degree.